nlysne/polybar-modules-mullvad/README.md

 | 💬 | A collection of other useful polybar modules maintained by the community can be found [here](https://github.com/polybar/polybar-scripts). |
 |---|--------------------------------------|

 These polybar modules use the [Mullvad CLI](https://mullvad.net/help/how-use-mullvad-cli/) `mullvad` to display details about the VPN connection and the established tunnel and allow to control certain settings from the module without having to open the Mullvad GUI.
-This version requires a [Nerd font](https://www.nerdfonts.com/), a family of extended character sets.
+This version simplifies the text output to neatly report the status without extended information that may not be necessary (such as the exact tunnel location).
+It relies on characters typically included in [Nerd fonts](https://www.nerdfonts.com/), a family of extended character sets useful for many other polybar configurations.

 For a blocked connection, the tunnel protocol has to be toggled, as wireguard is not available for all locations.
 For an unknown tunnel status, the polybar module will display the error message.